If you experience symptoms of a UTI, such as pain during urination, the need to urinate more frequently or cloudy urine.

 A negative culture usually means that there is no infection.
 However, a culture may be repeated in 1-2 days if the symptoms persist.

-The presence of bacteria, as indicated by a positive culture, indicates an infection.
+The presence of bacteria, as indicated by a positive culture, usually indicates an infection.
 Any bacterial infection may be serious and can spread to other areas of the body if not treated.
 Since pain is often the first indicator of an infection, prompt treatment, usually with antibiotics, will help to alleviate the pain.

 Is there anything else I should know?

 Females get UTIs more often than males.
 Even school-age females may have frequent UTIs.
-For males with a culture-proven UTI, the doctor may order further tests to rule out the presence of a kidney stone or a structural abnormality of the urinary tract that could cause the infection.
+For males with a culture-proven UTI, the doctor may request further tests to rule out the presence of a kidney stone or a structural abnormality of the urinary tract that could cause the infection.

 The surgery called to say they need another fresh urine sample because the first sample was contaminated.
 What happened?